fayderflorez/fayder.eu/README.md

 http://fayder-florez.name
 ==================

-this is my personal resume online =)
+this is my personal resume online =) (not yet online, purchasing domain in progress...)